jpmorgan-payments/embedded-banking/README.md

 ### [API-Server](./app/server/)

 If you would like to hit the API's using your own credentials you will need to run this codebase following the instructions within the readme.
-This code allows you to hit JP Morgan UAT APIs.
+This code allows you to hit J.P.
+Morgan UAT APIs.

 ## Run the Showcase Application locally